 When and where is this happening?

 Advance works started in August 2013 and main construction works started in January 2014.
 The scheme is scheduled for completion in financial year 2016/17.

 The A45 and A46 Tollbar junction is located to southeast of Coventry.
 It forms part of the national strategic road network, connecting to the north, via the A46 to M6, M69 and M1 and to the south via the A46 to the M40.
 It provides links to the east via the A45, M45 and M1 and to the west via the A45 to the M42 and Birmingham.
 It also provides the main road access to Stonebridge Trading Estate, Middlemarch Business Park and Coventry Airport, which are important sources of employment in southern Coventry.

 Why is this happening and what will it cost?

 The high level of traffic using this roundabout causes delays and queues.
-Future increases in traffic volumes will exacerbate the existing congestion and lead to increased driver stress.
-Between 2001 and 2005 inclusive, there was a total of 94 reported accidents within 100m of the scheme; five of which were serious.
+Future increases in traffic volumes will make the existing congestion worse and lead to increased driver stress.

 In 2001, Tollbar End roundabout was improved by introducing traffic lights and changing the road markings.
 This helped to reduce the number of accidents but this temporary solution is reaching the end of its design life and the roundabout is again not coping with traffic levels.